 2006 LEBANON WAR

-Two years later, in 2006 I spent six months as a political officer on a temporary assignment in Syria and Lebanon during the July 2006 war between Israel and Hezbollah.
-Over the course of the month-long conflict Canada evacuated over 15,000 Canadians from Lebanon.
+Two years later, in 2006, I spent six months as a political officer on a temporary assignment in Syria and Lebanon during the July 2006 war between Israel and Hezbollah.
+Throughout the month-long conflict, Canada evacuated over 15,000 Canadians from Lebanon.

 2011 ARAB SPRING

 In 2008, I returned to Damascus, Syria, for a three-year posting at the Canadian Embassy to Syria, with cross-accreditation to Lebanon and Iraq.
 In March 2011, widespread protests erupted in Syria and later mutated into a violent civil conflict.
 It was a dramatic period in the early days of 20011 as we watched for signs to see if the Arab Spring spreading from Tunisia would reach Syria.

 In 2013, I began my second posting with a four-year assignment in Doha, Qatar, with the Embassy of Canada to Qatar, including cross-accreditation to Iraq, Kuwait and the United Arab Emirates.